readyready15728/misc/linux+-practice-quiz-scorecard.md

 # Linux+ Practice Quiz Scorecard
-## Not even doing a subtitle for this one; you already know (XKO-004)
+## Not even doing a subtitle for this one; you already know (XK0-004)

-I took this one:
+I took this one (if you're signed in a different one appears!):

 https://www.itexams.com/exam/XK0-004

-Here are my answers and how I responded to getting things right or wrong:
+Here are my answers for this sample and how I responded to getting things right or wrong:

 1. In order to comply with new security policies, an administrator needs to prevent the SSH server from using insecure algorithms.
 Which of the following files should be edited to accomplish this?